plantoncloud/infra-charts/gcp-gke/README.md

-# GCP GKE Cluster Full Pack InfraChart
+# GKE Environment

-The **GCP GKE Cluster Full Pack** InfraChart provisions a complete, production‑ready Kubernetes environment on Google Cloud Platform.
+The **GKE Environment** InfraChart provisions a complete, production‑ready Kubernetes environment on Google Cloud Platform.
 It now supports **conditional resource generation via Jinja templates**—for example, you can choose whether to create a brand‑new GCP project and which Kubernetes add‑ons to install.